 8. Use the proper measuring tools

 Technically, liquid and dry measuring cups hold the same volume, but they are specially designed to more accurately measure their respective ingredients.
-So if you're using a dry cup measure for liquids, it's probably the wrong amount.
-If you can level the ingredient off with a knife, it's considered a dry ingredient.
-This seems counter-intuitive with ingredients like sour cream, peanut butter and yogurt, but it's the most accurate way to measure those ingredients; somethings are simply too thick to be accurately measured in liquid measuring cups.
+So if you’re using a dry cup measure for liquids, it’s possible to use the wrong amount.
+If you can level the ingredient off with a knife, it’s considered a dry ingredient.
+This seems counter-intuitive with ingredients like sour cream, peanut butter and yogurt, but it’s the most accurate way to measure those ingredients; some things are simply too thick to be accurately measured in liquid measuring cups.

 9. Keep fat/oils out of your meringue